 If the element was removed due to renaming, the node's text is given a gray background.

 Open Output Directory

 The output directory containing the obfuscated assemblies can be opened in Windows Explorer by clicking the "Output" button () or by choosing Build > Open output directory (Ctrl+E) from the menu.

 View Decompiled Assemblies

 You can view the contents of the output assemblies using the standard .NET disassembler, ildasm.
-For an example of using ildasm on an obfuscated assembly, see the instructions in the Dotfuscator Professional Quick Start Guide.
+For an example of using ildasm on an obfuscated assembly, see the instructions in the Dotfuscator Professional User Guide.

 Any injected Check may be tested per the instructions in the Testing section on the relevant Understanding Checks page: